 Nextcloud detects issues with its installation and warns when it finds unknown or modified files.
 Administrators can find security tips and warnings in the configuration screen.

 Administrators can set password quality policies enforced by Nextcloud as well as limit or disable sharing, enforce expiration dates and passwords on shares, disable preview generation and more.

 You can find more information on hardening your Nextcloud installation in our extensive hardening guide

 We provide the Nextcloud Security Scanner to check the security of your private cloud server.

 Employ encryption for the highest degree of privacy and security

 Nextcloud employs industry-standard TLS to encrypt data in transfer.
 Usage of Object Storage like Amazon S3 or other external storage systems can be secured through Server Side Encryption.

 Server Side Encryption can also be used on local storage.
 However, inherent to the concept of server side encryption, encryption keys will be present in memory of the Nextcloud server during the time a user is logged in and could be retrieved by a determined attacker.
 We take care to ensure keys are not stored unencrypted on permanent storage and at rest keys are encrypted using a strong cipher.

-End-to-end Encryption client-side is available from Nextcloud 13 and newer as a folder-level option to keep extremely sensitive data fully secure even in case of a full server breach.
+End-to-end Encryption client-side is available from Nextcloud desktop client 3.0 and newer as a folder-level option to keep extremely sensitive data fully secure even in case of a full server breach.
 The server facilitates key exchange for syncing between devices and sharing but has Zero Knowledge, that is, never has access to any of the data or keys in unencrypted form.
 Learn more here.